iArcanic/iss-cw/docs/report/iss-report.md

             private_key_pem = key_info["key"]
 ```

-It then decrypts the transmission data via `rsa_decrypt()` by passing in the cipher text (through `data`) and the PEM of the RSA private key (that is converted into a usable key format).
+The transmission data is then decrypted using the previously mentioned `rsa_decrypt()` method.

 ```python
 decrypted_data = rsa_decrypt(data, private_key_pem)
 ```

-At the end, the original function's arguments are returned back, by passing the new values that the parameters take.
+At the end, the original function's arguments are returned back to it, passing any new values that the parameters take, where appropriate.

 ```python
 return func(